DeanAlkene/CS489-ReinforcementLearning/A1/Report/Report.md

 ### 2.1 Implementation

 The policy evaluation is easy to implement using the data structures we declared before.
-We need to iteratively calculate the Bellman Equation until converge.
+We need to iteratively calculate the Bellman equation until converge.
 Thus, we can use the following equation to update our state value function $v(s)$
 $$
 v_{k+1}(s)= \sum_{a\in \mathcal{A}}\pi(a|s)(\mathcal{R}_s^a+\gamma\sum_{s'\in\mathcal{S}}\mathcal{P}_{ss'}^{a}v_k(s'))
 $$